 No. While adverse results are sometimes the result of malpractice, other times they are nothing more than bad outcomes.
 If the physician acted as they should, received informed consent, and did not breach the acceptable standard, a poor outcome may not qualify for compensation.

 Some states have damage caps on malpractice cases.
 However, the state of Kentucky does not when it comes to the non-economic damages.
 Kentucky does have a pure comparative fault system in place.
 So, if the courts find you at fault even partially for the error, you could have your damages reduced based on your percentage of fault.

 Fact #6: The Length of Time for Your Case Varies

 Even if you have a family member or friend whose case resolved quickly, some malpractice cases can take anywhere from months to years to resolve.
 Length of time can vary widely.
 It is best to consult with an attorney if you are concerned with how long your case might take, and what you can do for funds until you receive compensation.

 If a medical error injured you or a loved one, and you think that you might have a case for malpractice, speak with a Louisville malpractice attorney.

 Attorney Seth Gladstein from Gladstein Law Firm, PLLC is here to help.
 He fights for his clients and holds negligent physicians accountable for their actions.

-Schedule a free consultation today by calling toll-free at 800-991-0474 or request more information online.
+Schedule a free consultation today by calling us or request more information online.